Ylvauk/react-router/README.md

 tell it to render other components within itself depending on the path in the url.
 This way we don't have to reload the entire page to swap out some data.

-Don't confuse it with the express router!
-They do different things, though they both operate based on paths.

 ## We Do: [React Bitcoin Prices](../../../react-bitcoin-prices) Setup

 Let's get set up with the react bitcoin price checker!